-- Statement of the Problem

-- Project/Program Design and Implementation.

-- Capabilities/Competencies.

-- Impact/Outcomes and Evaluation.

-- Other/Part 1 Violent Crimes data (see page 23).

-- State (base/competitive) applicants: A State that seeks competitive funds in addition to base funds should include a separate program narrative (as well as a separate proposed budget detail worksheet and budget narrative), which should describe how competitive funds will be used to support improvements in forensic science or medical examiner services above and beyond the improvements it will accomplish with its estimated amount of base funds.
+- Statement of the Problem. - Project/Program Design and Implementation. - Capabilities/Competencies. - Impact/Outcomes and Evaluation/Plan for Collecting Data for Performance Measures. - Other/Part 1 violent crimes data (see pages 16 and 22 for details). - State (base/competitive) applicants: A State that seeks competitive funds in addition to base funds should include a separate program narrative (as well as a separate proposed budget detail worksheet and budget narrative), which should describe how competitive funds will be used to support improvements in forensic science or medical examiner services above and beyond the improvements it will accomplish with its estimated amount of base funds.
 As noted earlier, existing resources and current needs will be considered in awarding competitive funds and should be addressed in any request for competitive funds.
+As part of the discussion of existing resources and current needs, applicants requesting competitive funds should include information in the program narrative that describes any known, specific impact(s) on resources and needs indicated by the applicant State's part 1 violent crime data.
 Requests for competitive funds should specify the dollar amount requested, which should not exceed \$175,000.